pennersr/django-allauth/docs/account/phone.rst

 Sending SMS Messages
 ********************

-For sending SMS messages, various eternal providers and packages are available.
+For sending SMS messages, various external providers and packages are available.
 You can integrate those by overriding the following adapter method:

  .. autoclass:: allauth.account.adapter.DefaultAccountAdapter